eli32-vlc/FWCore-Static/content/posts/posting-guide.md

 - Links: prefer primary sources; add brief context for each link.
 - Sensitive info: do not include secrets, personal data, or private logs.

-If your post is declined, you’ll get notified through the moderation flow; you can revise and resubmit.
+If your post is declined, you’ll be notified through the moderation flow; you can revise and resubmit.